ticup/CloudTypes-paper/README.md

 Getting Started
 ---------------
-As mentioned before, this library will be available on npm when finished, but for now one can also easily get it by using git:
+As mentioned before, this library will be available on npm when finished, but for now one can also easily get it by using git (assuming you have git and npm installed):
     > git clone https://github.com/ticup/CloudType.js.git
     > cd CloudType.js
     > npm install

 API
 ---
 In addition to the API described in the paper, this library also requires some client/server boilerplate setup code: